binipringle/crim-outline/index.md

   You can attempt a reckless conduct crime; you can’t attempt a reckless result crime

   You can be an accomplice to a reckless result crime

+  S 20.00 Criminal liability for conduct of another.
+  When one person engages in conduct which constitutes an offense, another person is criminally liable for such conduct when, acting with the mental culpability required for the commission thereof, he solicits, requests, commands, importunes, or intentionally aids such person to engage in such conduct.